 The European Union (EU) General Data Protection Regulation, or GDPR, is setting a new standard for consumer data privacy.
-It becomes effective May 25, 2018.
+It became effective May 25, 2018.
 What does this mean for U.S. companies?
-First, what is GDPR?
+What is GDPR?

 Will GDPR impact the way American businesses manage sensitive data?
 CompuData’s Client vCIO Andrew Rosado provides answers.

 Andrew Rosado: It’s important for American companies currently serving clients in the EU to realize that GDPR will impact the way they manage sensitive information.
 Complying with GDPR’s information management standards is a priority and really, in many ways, it is an opportunity overall for companies in the United States to step back and take a solid assessment of their information management best practices.
 The handling of PII across multiple systems is vitally critical – there is a huge level of accountability in the management of a person’s information.
 What the EU is saying with GDPR is ‘Look, we’re giving the people the right to control what is happening to their personal data – where it is, who can access it and the power to request deletion of it’ and this is a very good thing for all of us.
 Europe is very good about looking out for the rights and privacy of its people – Europe is backing consumers, not companies, when it comes to the use and control of personal data.
 It’s also important for companies using CRMs, databases, etc., to contact their vendors to inquire how they are coping with the changes and how their platform/solutions will adjust to meet the new regulation.

 So, when it comes to GDPR, it’s really about accountability – what is happening to an individual’s personal information, and how companies are accountable for that information management?